Crate Training 101: Creating A Safe Space

 3.3 Dealing with initial resistance

 Some dogs may show initial resistance to being confined in a crate.
-If your dog displays of anxiety or fear, take a step back and proceed more slowly.
+If your dog displays signs of anxiety or fear, take a step back and proceed more slowly.
 Never force your dog into the crate or use it as a form of punishment, as this will only create negative associations.
 Instead, focus on positive reinforcement, patience, and gradual exposure to the crate.
 If necessary, consult a professional dog trainer or behaviorist for additional guidance.

 4. Crate training dos and don'ts